k-agrawal/aksworkshop/README.md

 Our goal is to deploy an Azure managed Kubernetes service, Azure Kubernetes Service (AKS), that runs the Fruit Smoothies ratings website in the following series of exercises.

-Diagram that shows the deployed resources on the Azure Kubernetes Service cluster.

 There are several tasks that you'll complete to show how Kubernetes abstracts away complex container management and provides you with declarative configuration to orchestrate containers.